db260179/ps3syscon/README.md

 A0A02031 = Thermal monitor DI/DO not communicating to RSX (possible dead Diodes in RSX)

-A0201B02 = RSX VRAM FAIL - Faulty vrams - Borked RSX VRAM, NEC tokins or FBVDDQ power line
+A0201B02 = RSX VRAM FAIL - Faulty vrams - Borked RSX VRAM, NEC tokins, caps, a short or FBVDDQ power line

 A0203010 = BE_INIT OR BE_POWGOOD OR CLOCK ERRORS